kikivanrongen/FlexStudy/REPORT.md

 The log out button at the top logs out the user using FacebookLoginManager and unwinds to the 'log in view controller'.

 ## Detail view controller
 This screen displays the information of the variable 'chosenLocation'.
-First, the u
+First, the  are set